igorskyflyer/file-formats/adbt/README.md

 <br>

-Here is an example of a reusable header file, a template file and its corresponding meta file and the resulting, compiled filter list file:
+Here is an example of:
+- a reusable header file,
+- a template file
+	- its corresponding meta file,
+- resulting, compiled filter list file

 <br>